What’s more important for B2B businesses: brand building or lead generation?

 As you can see, doing a blog audit isn’t a quick or an easy job.
 So use the experience to create a process you can follow in the future, noting what works and what doesn’t.
 Then make sure you come back to it from time to time – how often will usually depend on how frequently you’re posting – and do a little refresh.

 By keeping on top of your maintenance schedule, you’ll ensure that your blog is always as valuable and effective as it can be.
-You’ll know what content still needs to be created and you’ll be able to quickly see when anything needs updating.
+You’ll know what content you still need to create and you’ll be able to quickly see when anything needs updating.

 You’ll also be able to rest easy knowing that the time, effort and budget you’ve dedicated to the blog is well invested and continuing to give you the return on investment you need.

-If you’re stuck and need some support to get your back catalogue of blogs in order and create a plan for the future.
-Get in touch to find out more about our blog auditing services.
+If you’re stuck and need some support to get your back catalogue of blogs in order and create a plan for the future, get in touch to find out more about our content and blog auditing services.

 There are many excellent reasons why businesses should add blogging to their marketing mix.
 But in the end, what you really want from any marketing channel is leads, right?